Sampad-Adhikary/Simon-Game-Master/README.md

 HOW TO PLAY:

--> Press Enter on keyboard to Start
+-> Press Enter on keyboard to Start or on Screen

 -> The Game gives you a pattern of button clicks by pressing and playing unique sounds of each button

 -> You need to repplicate the pattern after each button press from the system